mxmueller/optimizing-pairs-trading/sites/content/results.md

 readTime: true
 ---

-Die nachfolgende Auswertung der Ergebnisse Hypothese: *Machine Learning-basierte Ansätze zur Paaridentifikation übertreffen traditionelle kointegrationsbasierte Verfahren im Pairs Trading.* Die durch Machine Learning Ansätze gefundenen Paare schlagen im Gegensatz zu den kointegrationsbasierten Verfahren mit ihren jeweiligen Strategien den Markt ($F_{100}$: +7,9%, $N_{100}$: +15,8% für das Jahr 2024).
+The following evaluation of results examines the hypothesis: *Machine learning-based approaches for pair identification outperform traditional cointegration-based methods in pairs trading.* In contrast to cointegration-based methods, the pairs identified through machine learning approaches with their respective strategies beat the market ($F_{100}$: +7.9%, $N_{100}$: +15.8% for the year 2024).

-## Performance am $N_{100}$-Index
+## Performance on the $N_{100}$ Index

-Am $N_{100}$ erreichte der Gradient Boost Regressor 20,90% Jahresrendite (Z-Score) bei einer Sharpe Ratio von 6,16.
-Dies entspricht einer Marktoutperformance von 5,1 Prozentpunkten gegenüber dem $N_{100}$ Index.
-Der Affinity Propagation Ansatz erzielte 17,98% mit einer Sharpe Ratio von 7,48.
-Die traditionellen Kointegrationsansätze erreichten dagegen -1,13% oder wiesen zweistellige Verluste auf.
+On the $N_{100}$, the Gradient Boost Regressor achieved 20.90% annual return (Z-Score) with a Sharpe ratio of 6.16.
+This corresponds to a market outperformance of 5.1 percentage points compared to the $N_{100}$ Index.
+The Affinity Propagation approach achieved 17.98% with a Sharpe ratio of 7.48.
+Traditional cointegration approaches, by contrast, reached -1.13% or showed double-digit losses.

 | Ansatz | Strategy | Return (%) | Sharpe Ratio | Max Drawdown (%) |
 |--------|----------|------------|--------------|------------------|